top of page

 • Mark M. Souweidane, M.D the leader in the space for years with good success and most data.

 • neuroinfuse™ drug delivery system great tech allows multiple infusions with up to 4 catheters (better coverage of the tumor), but there has not been a push/support to get a real clinical trials going.
-7+ Compassionate Care cases in the UK
+7+ Compassionate Care cases in the UK have been rumored/reported.

 • Drugs considered/tested MTX110 (Panobinostat) NCT03566199, NCT04264143